 When made using nolen gur (new jaggery), it is called nolen gurer payesh.

-Cardamom Powder – Do not skip cardamom powder, as it adds a beautiful flavor and aroma to the payesh.
+Cardamom Powder – Do not skip cardamom powder; it adds a beautiful flavor and aroma to the chaler payesh.

-Nuts – Add dried nuts like cashews, unsalted pistachios, and almonds to add a nice crunch to the otherwise creamy payesh.
+Nuts – Add dried nuts like cashews, unsalted pistachios, and almonds to give the otherwise creamy payesh a nice crunch.

 You can also add a few bay leaves while cooking the chaler payesh.
 Bay leaf lends a beautiful and distinct flavor to this Bengali dessert.